Findlay Airport

 Findlay Airport (IATA: FDY, ICAO: KFDY, FAA LID: FDY) is 1 mile southwest of Findlay, in Hancock County, Ohio.

 History

 Lake Central Airlines scheduled flights to Findlay from 1961 until 1965-66.
 In the late 1960s, Northern Airlines provided commuter service to Findlay.
 The airline provided 6 weekday departures (fewer on weekends).
 Three of the flights were nonstop to Cleveland Hopkins International & three to Lima, OH, continuing to St. Mary's OH & Dayton.

+The airport hosted a Wings & Wheels car show and EAA fly-in in 2023.
+The event featured a Ford Trimotor, food trucks, vintage cars, a kids' zone, and more.